HDR monitor support

 • A supported display server, see #Configuration

-• A game, video player, or browser with HDR support
+• A program with HDR support:

 • A supported compatibility layer if playing Windows games: Wine or Steam Proton.